tc39/proposal-temporal/docs/plainmonthday.md

   If `month` is used and `calendar` is provided, then `year` must be provided as well because `month` is ambiguous in some calendars without knowing the year.
 - May have a `calendar` property.
 If omitted, the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates) will be used by default.

-Any non-object value will be converted to a string, which is expected to be in ISO 8601 format.
+If the value is not an object, it must be a string, which is expected to be in ISO 8601 format.
 For the ISO 8601 calendar, only the month and day will be parsed from the string.
 For other calendars, the year and calendar are also parsed in addition to month and day.
 Any other parts of the string are optional and will be ignored.